PDFs. Long documents. Websites and articles.

 What is NotebookLM?

-Google's NotebookLM (http://notebooklm.google) summarizes the sources that you provide into text -- and even audio! -- resources to help you understand it better.
+Google's NotebookLM (http://notebooklm.google) summarizes the sources that you provide.
+It turns them into text -- and even audio! -- resources to help you understand it better.
 Google calls it "your personalized AI research assistant."
+Click "Try NotebookLM" to open it and see all of your notebooks.

 1. Upload a variety of sources for NotebookLM to use.